 PCs are among the more attractive choices within the device-as-a-service model because of their high cost and complicated lifecycle management, but organizations can also lease laptops and mobile devices.
 Vendors are making some progress in the laptop and mobile device market with choose-your-own-device plans that allow workers to select a device from several options, providing them with some level of choice.
 Mobile devices are more difficult to match with device as a service, however, because of existing BYOD programs where users work with their personal devices.

 The device-as-a-service model reduces an organization's flexibility when it comes to choosing different vendors' devices.
 The single point of contact for support is helpful in some ways, but it also locks an organization into the devices that vendor supports.
 Some vendors support devices that aren't their own products, but support options from any single vendor are far from universal.

 Another possible issue is the inherent conflict with device as a service and BYOD, especially when it comes to mobile devices.
 Organizations may want to outsource all of their device support if they enter into a service agreement, but users with personal mobile devices or laptops will have to alter their device use, or the company might even eliminate BYOD.
 Organizations could face user backlash if they scrap a BYOD plan.

 The device-as-a-service market is not very mature, so there may not be an offering that perfectly matches each organization's needs.
-HP was one of the first movers in this market, launching its first device-as-a-service offering in 2016.
+HP was one of the movers in this market, launching its device-as-a-service offering in 2016.

 Microsoft offers a device-as-a-service subscription called Microsoft Managed Desktop, which gives users access to Microsoft managed devices, as well as Office 365 and Windows 10 Enterprise.
 With this offering, organizations get support, hardware refreshes, device replacements and more from Microsoft.